- Cipla Limited / Zen Pharma (P) Ltd.

 What may interact with this medicine?

 Interactions are not expected.
 Do not use any other eye products without telling your doctor or health care professional.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while taking this medicine?

-Tell your doctor or health care professional if your symptoms do not improve in 2 to 3 days.
-If you get any sign of an allergic reaction, stop using your eye product and call your doctor or health care professional.
+Tell your doctor or health care professional if your symptoms do not improve in 2 to 3 days or if they get worse.

-Wear sunglasses if this medicine makes your eyes more sensitive to light.
 Do not wear contact lenses while you have any signs or symptoms of an eye infection.
-Ask your doctor or health care professional when you can start wearing your lenses again.
+Ask your doctor or health care professional when you can start wearing your contacts again.